 Why it works

 Positive relationships trigger oxytocin and counter cortisol.
-Longitudinal research shows that close relationships are a key predictor of health and happiness across the lifespan9.
+Longitudinal research shows close relationships are a key predictor of health and happiness over time9.

 How to implement